 Eligibility.
-Salaried officers and other key employees of Apergy and its subsidiaries and non-employee directors of Apergy will be eligible to participate in the Restated Plan.
+Salaried officers and other key employees of ChampionX and its subsidiaries and non-employee directors of ChampionX will be eligible to participate in the Restated Plan.
 The basis for participation in the Restated Plan is selection for participation by the Compensation Committee in its discretion.
-As of March 9, 2020, approximately 106 persons were eligible to receive awards under the Restated Plan, including 7 executive officers, 93 non-executive employees, and 6 non-employee directors.
+As of March 10, 2021, approximately 291 persons were eligible to receive awards under the Restated Plan, including 9 executive officers, 275 non-executive employees, and 7 non-employee directors.

 Shares Reserved for Issuance; Share Counting.
-A total of 18,225,000 shares of Apergy common stock are reserved for issuance under the Restated Plan.
+A total of 31,425,000 shares of ChampionX common stock are reserved for issuance under the Restated Plan.
 The maximum number of shares issuable under the Restated Plan is subject to adjustments resulting from stock dividends, stock splits, recapitalizations, reorganizations and other similar changes.

-Shares subject to stock options and SSARs will reduce the shares available for awards under the Restated Plan by one share for every one share issued.
-Performance share awards, restricted stock, restricted stock units that are settled in shares of Apergy common stock, directors' shares and deferred stock units will reduce the shares available for awards under the Restated Plan by three shares for every one share awarded.
+Currently, the 2018 Plan includes a "fungible share ratio" which provides that (i) shares subject to stock options and SSARs reduce the shares available for awards under the 2018 Plan by one share for every one share issued, and (ii) performance share awards, restricted stock, restricted stock units that are settled in shares of ChampionX common stock, directors' shares and deferred stock units reduce the shares available for awards under the 2018 Plan by three shares for every one share awarded.
+The Restated Plan does not include the "fungible share ratio" and all awards granted after February 18, 2021 and settled in shares of ChampionX common stock will reduce the shares available for awards under the Restated Plan by one share for every one share issued.
 Cash performance awards do not count against the pool of available shares, and the cash settlement of stock-based awards will not deplete the Restated Plan's share reserve.
 The number of shares earned when an award is exercised, vests or is paid out will count against the pool of available shares, including shares withheld to pay taxes or an option's exercise price.
-Shares subject to an award under the Restated Plan that is cancelled, terminated, or forfeited or that expires will be available for reissuance under the Restated Plan.